 Skills consist of three elements at minimum:

-I will use writing commiting message as an example of a skill.
+Let’s use writing a commit message as an example of a skill.

 ---